lipinght/PBICookbook/DeploymentPatterns/DeploymentPatterns.md

 # Enterprise Content Distribution
 ## Where does this pattern apply?
--
-This scenario applies to situations where users are working within a small group, collaboration and distribution could be handled within a workspace.
+This scenario applies to situations where Power BI contents are created largely by central teams and there are significantly large amount of content consumers vs content creators.
+Power BI premium becomes a cost-effective way to manage organizational level reporting.

 ## Type of Questions this Session will Address
 *	What does enterprise content distribution scenario look like?